AndrewRathbun/AndrewRathbun/README.md

 ### Forked/Updated DFIR Tools

 I enjoy finding abandoned DFIR tools/projects on GitHub and performing basic updates to keep them relevant and useful to the DFIR community.
 Check out all the tools I've forked and updated (to varying degrees) [here](https://github.com/stars/AndrewRathbun/lists/forked-updated-dfir-tools).
+If you have any ideas of tools or scripts that are long overdue for a tuneup, please let me know!

 ### Projects That Need Updating